enkidevs/curriculum/mongodb/intro/intro/types-of-nosql.md

 ### Column databases

-**Column databases** also referred to as, **Wide Column databases**, store data into structures conceptually similar to tables but with less-strict rules, known as *column families*.
+**Column databases**, also referred to as **Wide Column databases**, store data into structures conceptually similar to tables but with less-strict rules, known as *column families*.

 Column families are comprised of rows and columns, but unlike a relational database, the names and format of the columns can vary from row to row within the same family.
 Each column family can have multiple rows, and each row can have a different number of columns.
 The columns can also differ from one another, in length, type of data they store, have different names, etc.